kodrepritee/tdportal/readME.md

 Need two terminals to run frontend and backend

-- For local development for backend
+- For local development of backend
 ```
   cd server
   npm install